Catalytic oxidation: Biological catalysis

+Catalytic oxidations are common in biology.
+Broadly speaking, there are two kinds of oxidation reactions in nature.
+First, aerobic life subsists on energy obtained by aerobic oxidation of fats and sugars.
+Fatty acid oxidation and the Krebs Citric Acid Cycle are major pathways.
+In parallel to the commercial production fine chemical compounds, many metalloenzymes oxidize a wide variety of substrates.
+These processes are relevant to detoxification (discarding toxins as water-soluble derivatives) as well as biosynthesis (formation of useful oxygenate compounds such as hormones).
+One prevalent family of enzymes involved are cytochrome P450's.

 Fuel cells, etc

 Fuel cells rely on oxidation of organic compounds (or hydrogen) using catalysts.
 Catalytic heaters generate flameless heat from a supply of combustible fuel and oxygen from air as oxidant.

 Challenges

-The foremost challenge in catalytic oxidation is the conversion of methane to methanol.
+Possibly the foremost challenge in catalytic oxidation is the conversion of methane to methanol.
 Most methane is stranded, i.e. not located near metropolitan areas.
 Consequently, it is flared (converted to carbon dioxide).
 One challenge is that methanol is more easily oxidized than is methane.

 Catalytic oxidation with oxygen or air is a major application of green chemistry.
 There are however many oxidations that cannot be achieved so straightforwardly.
 The conversion of propylene to propylene oxide is typically effected using hydrogen peroxide, not oxygen or air.